lucasmoten/ods19/docs/home.md

 ## List Objects Under Parent [/objects/{objectId}{?pageNumber,pageSize,sortField,sortAscending,filterMatchType,filterField,condition,expression}]

 + Parameters
-    + objectId: `11e5e4867a6e3d8389020242ac110002` (string, required) - Hex encoded unique identifier of the folder or other object for which to return a list of child objects.
+    + objectId: `11e5e4867a6e3d8389020242ac110002` (string(length=32), required) - Hex encoded unique identifier of the folder or other object for which to return a list of child objects.
-    + pageNumber: 1 (number, optional) - The page number of results to be returned to support chunked output.
+    + pageNumber: 1 (number(minvalue=1), optional) - The page number of results to be returned to support chunked output.
-    + pageSize: 20 (number, optional) - The number of results to return per page.
+    + pageSize: 20 (number(minvalue=1, maxvalue=10000), optional) - The number of results to return per page.
     + sortField: `contentsize` (string, optional) - Denotes a field that the results should be sorted on.
 Can be specified multiple times for complex sorting.
         + Default: `createddate`
         + Members